cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 the period that the child is using its address space, and it suspends it in D state until the child either dies or calls an `exec` function to replace the process image.
 As with `fork()`, `vfork()`s return code is 0 when running in the child, and the PID of the child when running in the parent.

-We use this to know which we are in and select the relevant code to run.
+Once spawned, the child can see and modify everything in the parent's address space.
+Likewise, once the parent wakes up again, it too will see all and any changes performed in the child.
+The only safety is that both processes can't run at the same time, but other than that, pretty much all bets are off.

 The entire process looks something like this:

 <div class="sidenote sidenote-right">
 <div class="mermaid">